jkunimune/Djastiz/en-Specification.md

 - **"ial"** marks the cause or purpose of the action;
 - **"uat"** marks the tool or medium of the action;
 - **"ayf"** marks the hypothetical conditions surrounding the action (like "if" in English);
-- **"ip"** marks the manner or method of the action, usually as a suborditate clause; and
+- **"ip"** marks the manner or method of the action, usually as a subordinate clause; and
 - **"ak"** marks something that is related to the action in some other way.

 _Argumentative postpositions_ have complements with meanings specific to their predicate, and can only be used once per clause.
 The definition of each Oltilip verb describes which argumentative postpositions are applicable and what roles they mark, but they can generally be qualified as three classes of semantic role.
 - **"es"** marks the agent, the entity that initialises and carries out the action;
 - **"on"** marks the patient or experiencer, the entity whose state is changed or described by the action; and
-- **"um"** marks the theme or stimulus, an entitty that is not directly involved in the action but is essential to it nonetheless.
+- **"um"** marks the theme or stimulus, an entity that is not directly involved in the action but is essential to it nonetheless.

 When adjunctive postpositional phrases are included or omitted, it often appears to change the meaning of a sentence's English translation.
 This is because Oltilip uses the same word for what English treats as transitive and intransitive pairs of verbs.
 For example, the verbs for "enter" and "insert" are both "neki" in Oltilip; "it enters" is "et on neki", and "I insert it" is "min es et on neki".